daveeS987/davees-django-api-template/README.md

 ### 4. App folder currently named "Example".
 Replace this with your app name

 - These steps will change the app name and all occurences of "Example"
-- Use a CAPITAL word for this step: Do a global search of "Example" and replace all occurences with your new app name.
-Remember to select "Match Case" option.
-(There will only be 36 matches.
+- Do a global search of "Example" and replace all occurences with your new app name
+  - (For this step your app name needs to be a capital word) ex Example -> Blog
+  - Make sure to select "Match Case" option.
+  - (There will only be 36 matches.
 If you see 42, you didn't check your case)
 - The following steps requires a lowercase version of your app name(4 places you have to change)
   - Replace "Example" folder name
   - In app.py - line 6, make sure name variable is lowercase